SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: What should I do to start playing Kobold offline (to run it on my machine)?<br>
 A: Download the installer and run it, follow the onscreen instructions and then when you start the game you'll be asked to pick a model.
 The model is downloaded to your hard drive and you won't have to download it again unless you want to try a different model.
 Once the model is loaded you can load a previous story or create one in the usual way by adding the memory section ((a few lines you want it to remember, main character, location, goals), author's note (writing style, genre, etc.) and WI entries (characters, locations, etc.).

+Q: Does it matter if I close the command window?<br>
+A: Yes, that will exit the program.

 ***